 Luxury glamping in the UK isn’t just for summer or couples.
-Unique hideaways now have 40 cosy retreats which are perfect for families who want to escape for a little this autumn or winter.
+Unique hideaways now have 40 cosy retreats which are perfect for families who want to escape for a little this spring.
 We’ve handpicked eight we think you’ll find particularly irresistible.

-So if you want to introduce your kids to winter walks on glorious beaches, we highly recommend hideaways in Devon and Cornwall right now.
-Alternatively, if you’d like a hint of mild weather, its micro-climate makes the Isle of Wight a great escape for families.
+So if you want to introduce your kids to glorious beaches that are a little quieter right now, we highly recommend hideaways in Devon and Cornwall.
+Alternatively, if you’d like a bit of sun, its micro-climate makes the Isle of Wight a great escape for families.
 And we can’t say enough good things about beautiful Pembrokeshire, so we’ve chosen you some hideaways on the coast there too.

 Lynher Hut: luxury glamping overlooking the River Tamar, Cornwall – sleeps 4

 Set in Mount Edgcumbe Country Park in south east Cornwall, Lynher Hut is a love at first sight experience that only gets better the more you explore.
 If you aren’t charmed completely by the sweet blue painted exterior, step inside.
 Cosy bunk beds will lull the liveliest kids to sleep.
 And a cleverly designed double bed makes sure parents share sweet dreams too.
 You wake up to views over the River Tamar every morning and, of course, the local countryside is lovely, so don’t forget your walking boots.

 - Designed for a digital detox, Lynher Hut is WIFI-free, but has two USB charging points.

 - Sleeps four in two bunk beds and a foldaway double bed.